Advocacy

 Scientists

-Elsevier's customers have also spoken out directly to leadership, informing them that the continued facilitation of new fossil fuel projects is incompatible with any just transition and a safe future.
-Scientists have signed a petition, joined a boycott, submitted testimonials, visited RELX's 2023 AGM, and staged a protest at Elsevier's UK headquarters, reporting that they "could not get an official quote saying that Elsevier is not helping anymore with new exploration of oil and gas.
+The company's customers have also spoken out directly to leadership, informing them that the continued facilitation of new fossil fuel projects is incompatible with any just transition and a safe future.
+Scientists have signed a petition, joined a boycott, submitted testimonials, visited RELX's 2023 AGM, and staged a protest at RELX's UK headquarters, reporting that they "could not get an official quote saying that Elsevier is not helping anymore with new exploration of oil and gas.
 So our concerns still stand."

 "It’s greenwashing and I think it would be pretty obvious to any intelligent reader.
 We were just hoping to raise awareness of the hypocrisy to Lancet’s readers—and it’s my sense that their response helped us to do that."